oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

-# ECC Personalization Template
+# ECC Scratchpad

 ### Introduction

-This lab walks you through the ECC Personalization Template feature, what the feature is, the benefits of this feature and hands on demos.
+This lab walks you through the ECC Scratchpad feature, what the feature is, the benefits of this feature and hands on demos.

 Estimated Time: 30 minutes